xeon-zolt/The_Encrypted/README.md

 for J in soup.find_all('article', {'class': 'lineH20'}):  # getting the thought
     print(J.text.replace('\u2019', ''))
 ```
 And of course, no one would what to open the python interpreter every time you want to check out your timetable so for that , batch comes in handy (command line programming in simple terms).
-Do the following to get the time tble at just one click.
+Do the following to get the time table at just one click.

 1) open the notepad or notepad++ if you have and type the following.